deibhaid/lTerm2/docs/GTK_PORT_PLAN.md

 ### 5. Immediate Next Steps
 1. Choose implementation language/bindings for GTK layer (C/gtk, C++/gtkmm, Swift/SwiftGTK, Rust/gtk-rs).
 This affects how much Objective-C code can be reused directly.
-2. Produce a component map showing which Objective-C files migrate to libiterm-core vs. Linux-specific replacements.
+2. Produce a component map showing which Objective-C files migrate to liblterm-core vs. Linux-specific replacements.
-3. Prototype minimal libiterm-core build: extract `VT100Terminal`, `Screen`, `PTYTask` equivalents and compile standalone on Linux to validate dependency surface.
+3. Prototype minimal liblterm-core build: extract `VT100Terminal`, `Screen`, `PTYTask` equivalents and compile standalone on Linux to validate dependency surface.
 4. Spike a GTK window hosting a Cairo/GL drawing area that can consume a dummy frame buffer from the core, ensuring rendering path is viable.

 ### 6. Risks & Considerations